 Consistency is one of my favourite coffee-related terms and it also sounds great, isn’t it?

 Consistency is the key and overlooking it, it’s a common mistake that most company does.
-It doesn’t matter if you are in the specialty business or in the chain one.
+It doesn’t matter if you are in the speciality business or the chain one.

-I’m obviously a specialty coffee lover but what we (specialty coffee) should embrace is that consistency is a strong point of a chain; we can disagree with the quality of the product they serve, but we are pretty sure that we are going to taste the same coffee in any shop of that chain.
+I’m obviously a speciality coffee lover but what we (speciality coffee shop) should embrace is that consistency is a strong point of a chain; we can (quite often) disagree with the quality of the product they serve, but we are pretty sure that we are going to taste the same cup of coffee in any shop of that chain.

 This is what the word “consistency” means.

 The company plays a crucial role to build a positive culture: a company sets its goal, invests in education, quality and passion.
 This is what a company needs to be focused and that’s the core business of a company.